dib-lab/dibsi/ANGUS.md

 biological science is strongly suggested.
 Faculty, postdocs, and research staff are more than welcome, as are industry employees.

+## What will I learn if I attend?

+Our goal for these two weeks is to get students to the point where they are ready to begin analyzing their own data on a computer cluster, and can work with help forums and online tutorials to advance their own skills.

 Students will gain practical experience in:

 - Python and bash shell scripting